Enough to brute-force RSA/ECDSA in hours — public key leakage = catastrophic loss.

 We keep the ledger lightweight, high-throughput, and tooling-friendly.
 Security comes from authorization, not signature bloat.

-All three pillars run in production today: the validator quorum signs every wallet transaction, the bonded DEX prices QP liquidity, and Quantum Lock (QL) stands ready as the insurance reserve backing institutional flows.
+All pillars run in production today: the validator quorum signs every wallet transaction and the bonded DEX prices QP liquidity.

 Initiate